-Ballance Agri-Nutrients (Kapuni) Ltd (Ballance) operates an ammonia urea manufacturing plant located near Kapuni, in the Kapuni Stream catchment.
-This report for the period July 2013-June 2015 describes the monitoring programmes implemented by the Taranaki Regional Council (the Council) to assess the Company's environmental performance during the period under review, and the results and effects of Ballance's activities.
+Ballance Agri-Nutrients (Kapuni) Ltd (the Company) operates an ammonia urea manufacturing plant located near Kapuni, in the Kapuni Stream catchment.
+This report for the period July 2015-June 2016 describes the monitoring programmes implemented by the Taranaki Regional Council (the Council) to assess the Company's environmental performance during the period under review.
+The report also details the results of the monitoring undertaken and assesses the environmental effects of the Company's activities.